beingRealFrank/site/_posts/2025-12-24-philly-half-marathon.md

 categories: Blather
 ---

 Thought I'd dust the old blog off a bit.
-Not don't really have a ton to say here, other than I'm looking forward to another productive year in 2026.
+Don't really have a ton to say here, other than I'm looking forward to another productive year in 2026.

 I ran the Philly Half Marathon in November and I'm pretty proud that I've gotten back out there.